Woodstock '99: Sanitation

 The number of portable toilets installed proved insufficient for the number of attendees.
 The toilets and showers soon became unusable and overflowing, and male guests resorted to urinating on the side of the toilets or behind vendor stalls.
-Excrement from the toilets flowed into the mud pits and camping areas, mixing with water from the broken pipes.
+Sewage from the toilets flowed into the mud pits and camping areas, mixing with water from the broken pipes and creating an odor strong enough to be smelled five miles away.
 Many attendees began jumping into the mud pits and water troughs to stay cool in the intense heat, unaware of the contamination; this led to many cases of trench mouth and trench foot.
 The Oneida County Health Department analyzed a sample of the free drinking water, finding it to be contaminated with E. coli and other bacteria.

 An insufficient number of trash cans were provided on the site, and concertgoers eventually began overturning the cans and drumming on them or rolling them across the field.
 Subcontracted sanitation workers often failed to appear for their duties, allowing trash to pile up throughout the site.